joeclark-phd/jtree/README.md

 This package contains my own implementations of some of the classic "tree" data structures in Rust, such as:

-- `Jbst`: a simple binary search tree storing unique values in order
+- `Jbst`: a simple binary search tree storing unique values in order (i.e. an ordered set)
+- `Jblst`: a simple binary (list-like) search tree allowing duplicate entries (i.e. an ordered list)

 # operations